asparks1987/UISP-NOC/README.md

 * **Backups** – Snapshot the `noc_cache`, `caddy_data`, and `caddy_config` volumes.
 SQLite and Gotify DBs reside in `noc_cache`.
 * **Logs** – App errors stream to container logs.
 Gotify delivery attempts append to `cache/gotify_log.txt`.
 TLS provisioning responses surface in the modal and container logs.
 * **Upgrades** – Rebuild the image (`docker compose pull` or `docker compose build`).
 Persistent volumes retain credentials, tokens, and history.
-* **Siren audio** – The browser loads `buz.mp3`.
+* **Siren audio** - The browser loads `buz.mp3`.
 If autoplay is blocked, users can enable sound using the on-screen prompt.
+The siren triggers only for gateways and APs.
 * **Mobile access** - Ship the Android companion for a kiosk-like launcher (or fall back to a standalone PWA bookmark); the UI is responsive either way.

 ---